richmahn/en_tn/1ki/front/intro.md

 The writer repeats this kind of expression throughout the Books of 1 and 2 Kings.
 Here "in the eyes of Yahweh" represents what Yahweh thinks about someone.
 If a king was faithful and obeyed the covenant, he did what was right according to Yahweh.
 If he was not faithful and disobeyed the covenant, he did what was evil according to Yahweh.

-#### What is the meaning of the term Israel? ####
+#### What is the meaning of the term "Israel"? ####

 The name "Israel" is used in many different ways in the Bible.
 Jacob was the son of Isaac.
 God changed his name to Israel.
 The descendants of Jacob became a nation also called Israel.
 Eventually, the nation of Israel split into two kingdoms.
 The northern kingdom was named Israel.
 The southern kingdom was named Judah.
 (See: [[rc://en/tw/dict/bible/kt/israel]])

 #### Can I translate the Book of 1 Kings before I translate the Books of 1 and 2 Samuel?

-The Books of 1 and 2 Samuel should be translated before 1 Kings, since 1 Kings continues from when 2 Samuel ends.
+The Books of 1 and 2 Samuel should be translated before 1 Kings, since 1 Kings continues from where 2 Samuel ends.